hirdetés

 However, the research is significantly complicated by the fact that this isolated dog community evolved and reproduced in a closed environment.
 Leading to inbreeding, which could also be the cause of many genetic defects.
 Although the researchers have not yet reached any firm conclusions, the study and genetic sampling of this unique, independently evolved pack of 800 dogs could provide an excellent foundation for understanding how prolonged exposure to radioactive radiation affects the genetics of mammals—and potentially even humans.

-abandoned dog Chernobyl Erik Csupor pack
+Erik Csupor falka pack stray dog

 Related articles